British Ambassador to Ukraine

 - help you enter a country, for example, if you don’t have a visa or your passport is not valid

 - give you legal advice, investigate crimes or carry out searches for missing people, although we can give you details of people who may be able to help you in these cases, such as English-speaking lawyers

 - get involved in private disputes over property, employment, commercial or other matters

 - get you better treatment in hospital or prison than is given to local people

-- ensure your safety and security overseas – such issues are the responsibility of the government and authorities of that country
+- ensure your safety and security in another country (this is the responsibility of the government and authorities of that country)

 We charge fees for some of our services.
 See the full list of consular fees in Ukraine